jonnonz1/nz-statute-book/acts/public/2005/ngati-tuwharetoa-bay-of-plenty-claims-settlement-act-2005.md

 ### Subpart 2 — Miscellaneous matters

-**Perpetuities**
+**No limit on duration of trusts**

-### 19 Rule against perpetuities does not apply
+### 19 Limit on duration of trusts does not apply
-Neither the rule against perpetuities nor any relevant provisions of the Perpetuities Act 1964— (a) prescribe or restrict the period during which the governance entity may—
+No rule of law or provisions of an Act limiting the duration of a trust, including section 16 of the Trusts Act 2019,— (a) prescribe or restrict the period during which the governance entity may—
     (i) exist in law; or
     (ii) deal with property (including income derived from property); or